jbrnsk/me/README.md

 ---

-💡 There are other commands that can be run in this workspace, but they are at various stages of experimentation/development.
+💡 There are other commands that can be run in this workspace, but they are at various stages of experimentation and/or development.